-Watford Road Dental Surgery located in Wembley provides NHS and private dental treatment to patients of all ages.
+Dental Health Centre located in Gants Hill provides NHS and private dental treatment to patients of all ages.

-Practice staffing consists of a principal dentist, five associate dentists, one hygienists/therapist, three dental nurses and one receptionist/dental nurse.
+Practice staffing consists of two principal dentists, two associate dentists, two hygienists, four dental nurses, one receptionist and two practice managers

-The principal dentist is registered with the Care Quality Commission (CQC) as an individual.
+The principal dentist is the registered manager.
+A registered manager is a person who is registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is run.

-The practice is open Monday to Friday 9am to 5.30pm.
+The practice is open Monday to Thursday 8am to 5.30 and Friday 8am to 5pm

-The practice facilities include two treatment rooms, reception and waiting area, decontamination room, one office and a staff room/kitchen.
+The practice facilities include four treatment rooms, reception area, two waiting areas and a decontamination room